t3gemstone/ardupilot/README.md

 MAVLink messages should now arrive, and you should be able to see the vehicle's status.

 ## Advanced Configuration

+### CPU Isolation

+Linux supports isolating CPU cores from kernel process scheduler.
+By isolating cores you can run your real-time applications without any interference from non real-time processes.
+You can follow these steps to isolate 2 cores (numbered 2 and 3) for ArduPilot:

+1. Edit `/boot/uEnv.txt`, add `isolcpus=2,3` to kernel boot parameters.

+    `args_mmc=setenv bootargs isolcpus=2,3 console=${console} ...`

+2. Edit `/opt/ardupilot/etc/ardupilot.env`, uncomment `CPU_AFFINITY`.

+    `CPU_AFFINITY=--cpu-affinity 2,3`

+3. Reboot the board.

 ## GPIO Pinout